 Orthodontics For Young Children

-It’s So Important To Be Seen By Age 7
+It’s So Important To Be Seen By Age 3

 When you bring your youngster in for an initial consultation, Dr. Walker will recommend the best approach and time to start treatment.
 If he recommends waiting for treatment, your child will be enrolled in our growth and guidance program and will receive free exams at regular intervals until ready for treatment.
-It’s fun for kids and a great way for you to know your child is getting the best care available.
+It’s fun for kids and an excellent way for you to know your child is getting the best care available.

 Don’t wait on the sidelines or accept traditional lesser concepts and results.
 Instead, experience our 3D and functional evaluations - FREE for children under 18!